Thankbye/ssh_creation/README.md

 - Port Forwarding: This feature of SSH allows you to redirect network traffic from one port to another.

 - Local Port Forwarding: When you set up local port forwarding, you can connect to a specific port on your local machine, and it will forward that traffic to a designated port on a remote server.

+In your case:

+- Local Port (8080): This is the port on your local machine where you will send requests.

+- Remote Port (80): This is the port on the remote server that usually serves web traffic (HTTP).

+Here is the command we use:

+> ssh -L 8080:localhost80 user@IP

+Then you can go on the navigator to open the application on the local port : **http://localhost:8080**

+#### Port Forwarding

+The goal of this operation is to reduce brute-force automatic attack by changing the default port.
+We gonna put a firewall too for a more secure connection.
+First of all we have to be connected to the SSH session then we need to make change in a file:

+> sudo nano /etc/ssh/sshd_config
+>
+>> Port 2222

+We found the line **Port** uncomment it then change the default port (22) to another port we want, for the exercise we chose 2222.
+After you have to restart the SSH server with the same command in the **Disable Password** part.
+To connect to the new port you have to specify it on the command :

+> ssh -p 2222 user@IP

+#### Firewall

+We gonna use UFW.
+Configuring UFW to allow SSH connections only on a non-standard port like 2222 enhances your server's security by reducing exposure to automated attacks.
+It’s a simple but effective way to bolster your overall defense strategy.
+I'm gonna list all the command you need to set up a UFW to secure your sever by only accept the entry of 2222 port, you need to install the firewall directly on the server :

+> sudo apt install ufw
+>
+> sudo ufw allow 2222/tcp
+>
+> sudo ufw deny 22/tcp
+>
+> sudo ufw enable
+>
+> sudo ufw status

+Now if you try to connect without the **-p 2222** the connection is refused.

+### Fail2Ban

+In the same spirit as the forwarding port Fail2Ban is a tool to protect from brute force attack by blocking the IP who made to many try to connect.

+> sudo apt install fail2ban
+>
+> sudo nano /etc/fail2ban/jail.local
+>
+>> [sshd]
+>>
+>> enable = true
+>>
+>> port = 2222
+>>
+> sudo systemctl restart fail2ban

+With the above command you can set up fail2ban.

+### Wireshark

+With Wireshark we can view how all of this work.
+For those who don't now Wireshark is the most used packet analyzer.
+So open wireshark, on the application you have to choose the network interface you want to listen.
+Then you have to specify that you want to listen to the correct SSH session : **tcp.port == 2222** you can enter this in the filter on the top of the screen.
+Start the packet capture by clicking the green button, then we need to create trafic in our SSH session, so we connect to it then execute a few command.
+After doing this we can now analyze the result that appear on Wireshark, we can see the protocol of each packet, also the SYN and ACK and the SSH packet **but** the are crypted that's we we use SSH and not FTP (who display clear text).
+We also can try fail2ban test to fail connect and see if the IP get blocked.
+The result will appear in Wireshark too.

+## Problematic